luisbatalha/luisbatalha.github.io/_posts/2016-06-30-feynman-on-fermats-last-theorem.md

 ---
 layout:     post
 title:      Feynman on Fermat's Last Theorem
-date:       2014-06-08 11:21:29
+date:       2016-06-30 11:21:29
 summary:    Feynman on Fermat's Last Theorem
 categories: jekyll pixyll
 ---

 Richard Feynman was probably one of the most talented physicists of the 20th century.
-He was known for having a tremendous mathematical and physical intuition that allowed him to deconstruct complex concepts and approach things from first principles.
-There are several stories that show Feynman’s genius, from his ability as an undergrad at MIT to use his own methods to solve seemingly untreatable integrals to coming up with his [own derivation of the Schrodinger equation](#) as a grad student in Princeton.
-While reading more about Feynman’s derivation of the Schrodinger equation in Schweber’s book __QED and the Men who made it__ I ended up finding a mention to an undated two-page manuscript written by Feynman about Fermat’s Last theorem.
+He was known for having a tremendous mathematical and physical intuition that allowed him to deconstruct complex concepts and approach problems from first principles.
+There are several stories that show Feynman’s genius, from his ability as an undergrad at MIT to use his own methods to solve seemingly untreatable integrals to coming up with his [own derivation of the Schrödinger equation](http://fermatslibrary.com/s/feynmans-derivation-of-the-schrodinger-equation) as a grad student in Princeton.
+While reading more about Feynman’s derivation of the Schrödinger equation in Schweber’s book [QED and the Men who made it](https://www.amazon.com/QED-Men-Made-Silvan-Schweber/dp/0691033277) I ended up finding a mention to an undated two-page manuscript written by Feynman about [Fermat’s Last Theorem](https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem).
 The manuscript doesn’t appear in the book but Schweber casts some light on Feynman’s approach which I will try to explain here in more detail.

 Fermat claimed in the 17th century that if \\(n\\) is a positive integer greater than
-\\(2\\), the equation \\( x^n + y^n = z^n \\) does not admit integer non-trivial solutions, i.e. no
+\\(2\\), the equation \\( x^n + y^n = z^n \\) does not admit integer non-trivial solutions, i.e. a solution where all three \\(x\\), \\(y\\) and \\(z\\) are non-zero.
-three integers \\(x\\), \\(y\\) and \\(z\\) exist, such that \\(xyz = 0\\), which satisfy the equation above.
 This statement is universally known as “Fermat’s Last Theorem” (or FLT), and the equation therein is called “the Fermat equation”.

 During more than three and half centuries this difficult problem received the attention of many mathematicians of great fame, such as, among others, L. Euler, Legendre, P.G.L.
 Dirichlet, E.E.
 Kummer, and more recently D.R.
 Heath-Brown, G. Frey, and
-A. Wiles, who finally solved the problem.
+A. Wiles, who finally [solved the problem](https://en.wikipedia.org/wiki/Wiles%27s_proof_of_Fermat%27s_Last_Theorem).

 Schweber doesn’t mention the date of the manuscript but since Feynman died in 1988 and Andrew Wiles published the proof of the Theorem in 1995 we know that when Feynman wrote it FLT was still one of the most famous open problems in mathematics.
 What’s interesting about the manuscript is that Feynman’s approach to the problem is purely probabilistic.
 He starts by calculating the probability that a number \\(N\\) is a perfect \\(n^{th}\\) power.
 To do this we need to calculate the distance between \\(\sqrt[n]{N}\\) and \\(\sqrt[n]{N+1}\\), where N is a large integer (I will explain later why we are doing this)